Some evenings on my way home from work, I play a small private game of chicken. Now I have played it for the last time.

 If there are too many people at the bus stop – and no, I don’t know how many makes too many – that’s a sign that the gap between buses is longer than it should be.
 That means that when the bus does come, it will be more crowded than it should be.
 So far, so straightforward.
 But it also may well mean that there is a second bus not far behind the first.
 That’s reasonably likely partly because the second bus may be on time even if the first one isn’t, but partly because it is the iron law of buses that once one is delayed and fills up, the one behind will start to catch up.

 So as the first bus arrives, I have a choice.
-I can get on the first bus with complete certainty, but less comfort, or I can wait for a possible second which may or may not be close behind and may or may not be relatively empty.
+I can get on it with complete certainty, but less comfort, or I can wait for a possible second which may or may not be close behind and may or may not be relatively empty.
 Most people don’t make that choice: with rare exceptions, everybody else crowds on to the first bus.
 On good days, the second bus comes round the corner when the first bus has barely moved away from the stop.
 On bad days, there is a long wait for a bus which is eventually just as crowded as the first.

 It’s a gamble, but I have learned to be canny with the odds, and mostly I win the game.
 Mostly.